ArteFacto-id/artefacto-machine-learning/README.md

 ## Dataset

-Our dataset, which includes high-quality images of the statues at Prambanan Temple, is available on our [Drive ](https://drive.google.com/drive/folders/1REQhQLxiZOUIh9l7CW7M9ALAsBwUllRa?usp=drive_link).
-It contains detailed labeled images for classification, which are crucial for training and improving the accuracy of our machine learning model.
+Our dataset, which includes high-quality images of the statues at Prambanan Temple, is available on our Google Drive.
+It contains detailed, labeled images that are crucial for training and improving the accuracy of our machine learning model.
+After preprocessing the data, the processed dataset can be accessed here.

 The dataset has the following features:

-- Consists of 8,061 color images in 10 classes
+Consists of 8,061 color images categorized into 10 classes.
-- Comprises 4,689 training images, 1,698 validation images, and 1674 test images.
+Includes 4,689 training images, 1,698 validation images, and 1,674 test images.
-- Classes: siwa, nandhi, wisu, brahma, gupolo, ganesa, durga, agastya, surya, candra.
+Classes: Siwa, Nandhi, Wisu, Brahma, Gupolo, Ganesa, Durga, Agastya, Surya, and Candra.

 Feel free to explore and contribute to the dataset as we continue to refine our approach.